alexyermanos/Platypus/README.md

 ```

-Platypus uses a number of different R packages which need prior installation.
+Platypus uses a number of different R packages, some of which need prior installation.
 These can be installed either from CRAN, Bioconductor using "BiocManager" or GitHub using "devtools":

 ## CRAN